-A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+124 Lamar State College-Orange DMTH 0301 DNTA 1305 DMTH 0302 DNTA 1311 DNTA 1241 permanent teeth along with basic dental terminology.
+Co-requisites: DNTA 1305, 1315 and 1401.
+TEC.
+DNTA 1315 DNTA 1245 DNTA 1305, 1311 and 1401.
+TEC.
+DNTA 1353 and 1401.
+Co-requisites: DNTA 1241, 1249, 1251, 1353 and 1660.
+TEC.
+DNTA 1249 DNTA 1401 evaluation of all procedures.
+Prerequisites: DNTA 1305, 1311, 1315 and 1401.
+Co-requisites: DNTA 1241, 1245, 1251, 1353 and 1660.
+TEC.
+DNTA 1660 DNTA 1251 specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-This course introduces a method of instruction providing detailed education, training and workplace experience, and direct patient/client care, generally at a clinical site.
-Specific detailed learning objectives are developed for each course by the faculty.
-On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
-Clinical experiences are unpaid, external learning experiences.
+This course introduces a method of professional.
+This course introduces a method of including: telephone management, instruction providing detailed education, training and appointment control, receipt of payment for dental workplace experience, and direct patient/client care, services, completion of third-party reimbursement generally at a clinical site.
+Specific detailed learning forms, supply inventory maintenance, data entry for objectives are developed for each course by the faculty. charges and payments, managing recall systems, federal On-site clinical instruction, supervision, evaluation, and and state guidelines regarding health care providers, placement are the responsibility of the college faculty. and operating basic business equipment including the Clinical experiences are unpaid, external learning computer.
+Prerequisites: DNTA 1305, 1311, 1315 and experiences.
 Prerequisites: DNTA 1305, 1311, 1315 and 1401.
-Corequisites: DNTA 1241, 1245, 1249, 1251 and 1353.
+Co-requisites: DNTA 1241, 1245, 1249, 1401.
+Co-requisites: DNTA 1241, 1245, 1249, 1353 and 1660.
 TEC.
+1251 and 1353.
+TEC.

-DNTA 24614-0-12 Clinical II-Dental Assistant

-A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+DNTA 2461 4-0-12 Clinical II-Dental Assistant This course provides a health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 This course introduces a method of instruction providing detailed education, training, and workplace experience, and direct patient/client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
-On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty. experiences are unpaid, external learning experiences.
-Prerequisites: DNTA 1241, 1245, 1249, 1251, 1305, 1311, 1315, 1353, 1401, and 1660.
-TEC.
+On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
+Clinical experiences are unpaid, external learning experiences.
+Prerequisites: DNTA 1241, 1245, 1249,